karak/riot-shallowize/README.md

 Templating also works except followings and expressions work with some exceptions.

-Context object is *always* a psuedo tag instance on the implementation above, wihtout any attributes, styles, or scripts.
+Context object under the nested tags is *always* a psuedo tag instance on the implementation above, wihtout any attributes, styles, or scripts.

 This means that using `this` in child nodes may may be troublesome.
 In fact, such tags has technically no apptitude for shallow-rendering --actually, it may have design issues in modularity because it couldn't resist the mutation of one of the nested tags.

-And `&lt;yield to="..." /&gt;` never works.
+And `<yield to="..." />` never works.